Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

-In \autoref{table:16} we list the structure of the modular tensor category $\Rep(V^{\bar0})$ for each value of the central charge $c$ modulo $8$, and in particular the fusion algebra and the conformal weights of the irreducible modules.
+In \autoref{table:16} we list the structure of the modular tensor category $\Rep(V^{\bar0})$ for each value of the central charge $c$ modulo $8$, and in particular the fusion algebra and the $L_0$-weights modulo~$1$ (i.e.\ the ribbon twist) of the irreducible modules.
 Each category may be realised by the even part of a tensor power of the Clifford \svoa{} $F$, i.e.\ by $\Rep((F^{\otimes l})^{\bar0})$ for $l\in\Ns$, which is isomorphic to the simple affine \voa{} $L_{\so_l}(1,0)$ for $l\geq3$ (see \autoref{sec:split}).

 $\Rep(V^{\bar0})$ is pointed if and only if $c\in\Z$.
-In that case, all irreducible $V^{\bar0}$-modules are simple currents and have categorical and quantum dimensions $1$ ($V^{\bar0}$ satisfies the evenness property).
-The global dimension, i.e.\ the sum of the squares of the dimensions is $4$, as it must be \cite{DNR21}. $\Rep(V^{\bar0})$ is characterised by a discriminant form (see \autoref{sec:mtc}), whose genus we list (see, e.g., \cite{CS99}).
+In that case, all irreducible $V^{\bar0}$-modules are simple currents and have categorical and quantum dimensions equal to $1$.
+The global dimension, i.e.\ the sum of the squares of the dimensions, is $4$, as it must be \cite{DNR21}. $\Rep(V^{\bar0})$ is characterised by a discriminant form (see \autoref{sec:mtc}), whose genus symbol we list (see, e.g., \cite{CS99}).
 The fusion algebra is the group algebra $\C[\Z_2\times\Z_2]$ if $c\in2\Z$ or $\C[\Z_4]$ if $c\in1+2\Z$.
-The self-dual \svoa{} $V$ is the extension of $V^{\bar0}$ corresponding to a subgroup isomorphic to $\Z_2$ with with $L_0$-weights in $\Z$ and $\sfrac{1}{2}+\Z$ (placed in square brackets), and except for $c=4\pmod{8}$ this subgroup is uniquely determined.
+The self-dual \svoa{} $V$ is the extension of $V^{\bar0}$ corresponding to a subgroup isomorphic to $\Z_2$ with $L_0$-weights in $\Z$ and $\sfrac{1}{2}+\Z$ (placed in square brackets), and except for $c=4\pmod{8}$ this subgroup is unique with these properties.
 The other two irreducible modules both have $L_0$-weights in $\sfrac{c}{8}+\Z$.